vllm-project/vllm/docs/source/serving/distributed_serving.md

 Then, on any node, use `docker exec -it node /bin/bash` to enter the container, execute `ray status` to check the status of the Ray cluster.
 You should see the right number of nodes and GPUs.

 After that, on any node, you can use vLLM as usual, just as you have all the GPUs on one node.
 The common practice is to set the tensor parallel size to the number of GPUs in each node, and the pipeline parallel size to the number of nodes.
-For example, if you have 16 GPUs in 2 nodes (8GPUs per node), you can set the tensor parallel size to 8 and the pipeline parallel size to 2:
+For example, if you have 16 GPUs in 2 nodes (8 GPUs per node), you can set the tensor parallel size to 8 and the pipeline parallel size to 2:

 ```console
 $ vllm serve /path/to/the/model/in/the/container \